 4. Mix the Pickling Brine

-Make a basic pickling brine by mixing together 1 cup of white vinegar, 1 cup of water, 1/2 cup of sugar, and 1 tablespoon of salt.
+Make a basic pickling brine by mixing together one cup of white vinegar, one cup of water, half a cup of sugar, and one tablespoon of salt.
 Use salt that has no additives, such as pure sea salt or pickling salt.
 Bring the ingredients to a boil and stir to dissolve the salt and sugar.

 5. Fill the Jars